 - Having a serious cardiac condition that is classified as a Class III or Class IV according to American Heart Association standards.

-Your permanent disabled placard will expire on September 30 two years from the date of issue.
+Your permanent disabled placard will expire on September 30, 4 years from the date of issue.

-Any Missouri resident who is suffering from a temporary disability, a parent or legal guardian of a temporarily disabled child, or working for an organization that transports more than one temporarily disabled person may request a temporary disabled placard.
+Any Missouri resident who is suffering from a temporary disability, a parent or legal guardian of a temporarily disabled child, or working for an organization that transports more than 1 person who is temporarily disabled person may request a temporary disabled placard.

 To qualify for a temporary disabled placard, you must meet the same medical criteria as an applicant for a permanent disabled placard.
-However, your condition must be expected to last less than 180 days.
+However, your condition must be expected to last 180 days or less.

 Upon expiration, you may renew your Missouri temporary disabled placard for another 180 days.
-You'll just need to submit a renewal application and a $2 renewal fee.
+You'll just need to submit a renewal application and renewal fee.